 I Don’t Know Where to Give

 The gift was anonymous, and I certainly don’t know the details.
-But nonetheless it makes one pause.
-What were the circumstances that lead to the gift?
-Certainly, we’ve read or seen situations like this where a donor makes a large gift with little apparent tie to an organization.
+But, nonetheless, it makes one pause.
+What were the circumstances that led to the gift?
+Certainly we’ve read or seen situations like this where a donor makes a large gift with little apparent tie to an organization.
 Why?

 In some cases, the donors just didn’t know where to give.
 Think about this situation—a $100 million dollar gift to start a hospital.
 Does the community need a hospital?
 Where will the nurses and doctors come from?
 In this day of consolidation, will there be an overlap of services?
 Will this lead to some empty building?

 In one of the first foundation conferences I attended, a church was in attendance because they were looking at starting a foundation from scratch.
 Why?
 Because a donor had just left them a $17 million dollar gift, they were forced to scramble.
 In this case the donor had little relationship to the church.
 In short, he just didn’t know where to give.